The Complete Guide to Yoga Teacher Training: Everything You Need to Know

 • Prenatal Yoga: A 50-hour course to guide pregnant students safely, giving you confidence to support moms-to-be.

-• Restorative Yoga: 30 hours for ultimate relaxation.
+• Restorative Yoga: 30 hours for deep relaxation.
 See Recovery Yoga: 10 Restorative Poses.

-• Yoga for Seniors: 20–30 hours to boost mobility.
+• Yoga for Seniors: 20–30 hours to support mobility and balance.
 Explore Yoga for Seniors with Back Pain.

-How to Choose the Right Yoga Teacher Training Program
+How to Choose the Right Yoga Training Path

-Selecting a program is key to your yoga certification roadmap.
-Follow these steps to align with your goals, ensuring you master yoga training essentials.
+Selecting a program is key to your certification roadmap.
+These steps help align your choice with your goals while you build core skills.

 Define Your Goals